peterpih/05_RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk histogram_steps_per_day](figure/histogram_steps_per_day-1.png)

-What are the mean and median number of steps
+What are the mean and median number of steps?

 ```r